bnb-chain/bnb-chain.github.io/docs/validator/best-practice.md

 ### Testnet
 - Testnet still need to configure the StaticNodes manually and hence, the StaticNodes list is contained in the latest release's config.toml.
 For eg: For geth v1.3.7, the updated config.toml with static nodes can be looked over here: [geth v1.3.7 testnet config](https://github.com/bnb-chain/bsc/releases/download/v1.3.7/testnet.zip)

+## Clarification of the snapshots
+As BSC will mainly support [PBSS & PebbleDB](https://forum.bnbchain.org/t/faq-pbss-pebbledb/2260), we will only cover snapshots of PBSS&PebbleDB and ignore snapshot of HashBased&LevelDB here.
+Please refer this [reference](https://github.com/bnb-chain/bsc-snapshots/issues/349).

 ## Troubleshooting for no peers in testnet

 - Check for configuration issues like wrong chain id, wrong config file/dir.